reticulatedpines/magiclantern_simplified/CONTRIBUTING.md

 Give enough information so that your code can be understood and tested by someone else.

+E.g.:
-E.g. "Here we sleep for 50ms to give the mirror time to settle, without this the 99D errors with MechERR NG on UART".
+"Here we sleep for 50ms to give the mirror time to settle, without this the 99D errors with MechERR NG on UART".

 ### Making good changes
 Changes intended for one cam must not break things for other cams.